irods/irods_docs/docs/developers/contributing.md

 8. Checkbox and close any completed issues

     After the pull request is merged, you can delete your branch (both locally and in your fork at github.com).
-Then, please attend to any checkboxes and issues that may need to be closed.
+Then, attend to any checkboxes and issues that may need to be closed.
+If you do not have edit rights to the checkboxes, ask someone with rights to complete this step.
 This bookkeeping is important when release notes are compiled and statistics are generated for posterity.
 Issues in closed milestones are never reopened.